-Digital technologies and data sharing should be developed where needed and applied to support such integration but are not targeted independent of the development and demonstration of the necessary process technologies.
-The reintegration can take place within one sector or across sectors (industrial symbiosis).
-Impacts of regulations must be considered and proposals for their modification should be made where required.
+Digitalisation should be included when effective, but it must not be targeted independently from the development and demonstration of the necessary process technologies.

+The re-integration of waste products in the production cycle can take place within one sector or across sectors (industrial symbiosis).
+Impacts of regulations must be considered and proposals for their modification and/or enhancement should be suggested where required.